How it Works: Pressure Switches

 Low Pressure Cut Out Switch (LPCO)

 The LPCO is used to shut off the compressor if the air conditioning system drops below a certain pressure, indicating there is not enough refrigerant.
-It works by cre-ating an open circuit to the electrical power supply to the compressor and saves it from being damaged.
-The switch is wired in series to the circuitry.
+It works by creating an open circuit to the electrical power supply that runs to the compressor and helps prevent compressor damage.
+The LPCO is wired in series to the circuitry.

 High Pressure Relief Valve (Pop off valve)

 These were quite common in early vehicles.
-They are located in the receiver drier, compressors and hoses and look like a raised round dot, they are designed to release refrigerant to the atmosphere if the pressure in the system gets too high, they work via a series of internal springs, once the pressure in the system returns to normal the springs close.
+They are located in the receiver drier, compressor and/or hoses and look like a raised round dot.
+High pressure relief valves are designed to release refrigerant into the atmosphere if the pressure in the system gets too high.
+They work via a series of internal springs.
+Once the pressure in the system returns to normal, the springs close.

 Compressor Cycling Switch